4.9 rating based on 350+ reviews

 Listening to what your negotiation opponent has to say isn’t the only way to absorb information.
 Having the skill to detect body language has been proven to be just as powerful.
 For example, your negotiation opponent might say he’s got offers lined up from your competitors.
 However, when paying close attention, you notice that he’s scratching his neck and his nose when talking about the other offers.
 This could indicate he’s uncertain about the other offers, or perhaps even lying.

 Adaptability is a must for every procurement professional.
-It helps you communicate effectively to different audiences and find solutions quickly in every situation.
+It helps you communicate effectively with different audiences and find solutions quickly in every situation.

 Patience helps you see and assess the negotiation thoroughly without rushing the process.
 Staying level-headed is key to a successful negotiation.

 Problem-solving starts with identifying and deconstructing the problem.
 For example, your negotiation opponent might react furiously to your proposal.
 For many, the negotiation process would end right here.
 A great problem-solver, however, will try to figure out what part of the proposal upsets the other party.
-By tackling this in a pragmatic way, you’ll be able to deconstruct the problem and work to a better proposal.
+By pragmatically tackling this, you’ll be able to deconstruct the problem and work towards a better proposal.

-As a procurement manager or a negotiator in general, you’ll find yourself making decisions on a regular basis.
+As a procurement manager or a negotiator in general, you’ll find yourself making decisions regularly.
 Being able to make good decisions will go a long way when it comes to making great deals.
-Here’s how the average decision-making process looks like:
+Here’s how the average decision-making process looks:

-Being assertive is usually referred to as being able to stand up for your rights, in a calm and gentle way.
-Negotiators who are assertive are able to communicate their wishes without making others upset, or becoming upset themselves.
+Being assertive is usually referred to as being able to stand up for your rights in a calm and gentle way.
+Assertive negotiators are able to communicate their wishes without making others upset or becoming upset themselves.

 The skill of being assertive will help a lot during negotiations.
 It’s an essential skill during the heat of a negotiation.

 Integrity or having strong principles is an essential skill for every negotiation.
 Being honest and respectful will make the other party trust you more.
-To be trustworthy, you should avoid over-promising.
+To be trustworthy and capable of principled negotiation, you should avoid over-promising.

 Empathy is the ability to put yourself in the same situation as the other party.
 Thus, enabling you to see from their point of view.
 Empathy helps you create a win-win mindset when it comes to negotiation.